sofar/coop-uter/README.md

 ## What's in it?

-- renogy-pub - a program that regularly reads out the libmodbus data from Renogy solar charge controllers with a serial port.
+- `publish.c` - a program that regularly reads out the libmodbus data from Renogy solar charge controllers with a serial port.
 The data is interpreted and relayed in curated form to the MQTT server.

-- renogy-sys - a program that regularly publishes OS/system state info to an MQTT server and can manipulate basic system state - power off, powersave/performance modes.
+- `system.c` - a program that regularly publishes OS/system state info
+to an MQTT server and can manipulate basic system state - power off, powersave/performance modes.
 These are based on the fact that I might want to shut down the system or suspend it with some script to make it use less power overnight when there is no powersource.

-- renogy-dump - a program to read out the libmodbus solar charge controller data and dump it to standard out.
+- `dump.c` - a program to read out the libmodbus solar charge controller data and dump it to standard out.
 Mostly for debugging and inspection purposes.
 With it I found out that the Renogy spec has 2 values reversed.

-- renogy-door - a program to drive a shutter (door) using 2 GPIO's and track it's state through 2 more GPIO's connected to door sensors.
+- `door.c` - a program to drive a shutter (door) using 2 GPIO's
+and track it's state through 2 more GPIO's connected to door sensors.